 All through these years there was ongoing conflict in other regions of the country.
 And there was, a couple of years later, another sudden and coordinated uprising in Algiers itself which the movie presents as being non-violent.
 The French outlasted it too.
 Still, the rebels “won” in the not-so-long run.
 In July, 1962 Algeria gained its independence.

 We will watch Gandhi in the next few weeks, not for the first time.
 Gandhi was not just a lawyer and agitator.
 He was also very much a philosopher, and one who lived his philosophy.
-He was a man who had deliberately turned away from Christianity, and he was a persistently faithful practicer of his own religion.
+He was a man who had deliberately turned away from Christianity, and he was a persistently faithful practitioner of his own religion.
 He loved India and the people of India.

-His philsophy and strategy of non-violent resistance greatly influenced Martin Luther King Jr. But that was a very minor impact compared to the relatively bloodless relenquishing by Britain of control over India.
+His philosophy and strategy of non-violent resistance greatly influenced Martin Luther King Jr. But that was a very minor impact compared to the relatively bloodless relinquishing by Britain of control over India.
 The British centuries-long rule over India was not benevolent or paternal.
 It was already, by the time of the American revolution, a sorrowful illustration of why one would not want to be a British colony too long.